ayselafsar/dicomviewer/README.md

 ### Build

 Firstly, install NodeJS for JavaScript dependencies, then follow these steps:
+1. Clone this repository
+2. Change into the directory you have cloned this repository into
-1. Run `make && make source` command to build source code
+3. Run `make && make source` command to build source code
-2. Copy `build/artifacts/source/dicomviewer` into `path-to-nextcloud/apps`
+4. Copy `build/artifacts/source/dicomviewer` into `path-to-nextcloud/apps`
-3. Enable the DICOM Viewer app
+5. Enable the DICOM Viewer app

 ### Roadmap